 Journalist Floyd from US, Michael Henderson from UK and their teams meet the beginning of Bosnian war in Sarajevo.
 During their reports they find an orphanage run by devoted Mrs. Savic near...
 See full summary »

 Nick, is a young Scottish soccer player living in the big city.
 He meets Karen, and the two fall in love and move in together.
 Soon after, Nick exhibits signs of serious illness.
 As his ...
 See full summary »

 In February 2002 in the Shamshatoo Refugee Camp in the North West Frontier Province in Pakistan, there are 53,000 refugees living in sub-human conditions since 1979 with the Soviet Union invasion and 2001 with the USA bombing and invasion of Afghanistan.
 The family of the Afghan Enayat and his cousin Jamal decides to send them illegally to London to have a better life.
 They hire coyotes to smuggle the cousins through Iran and Turkey to Italy and finally London hidden inside trucks and containers.
-However, the long journey locked in a container with other families separates the cousins and on 09 August 2002, Jamal has his asylum application refused in London.
+However, the long journey locked in a container with other families poses a terrible challenge to the boys.
 Written by